SandeepRavuri/Fuzzy-based-predective-analytics/README.md

 fuzzy rule-based, CART with noise removal techniques can be effective in diseases prediction.
 The knowledge-based system can assist medical practitioners in the healthcare practice as a clinical analytical method.

+Proposed system:

+In this method, classification algorithms for Machine Learning and their theoretical context are addressed to classify the patients with swine flu.
+We addressed Fuzzy logic and CART, both together on the techniques of machine learning to gain an advantage over output.
+The Fuzzy inference approach is built on the Fuzzy set theory, Fuzzy if then laws including Fuzzy logic principles.
+Fuzzy if-then the arrangement of rules constitutes the main component of Fuzzy inference system, is a very general methodology and has been commonly used in various fields such as data processing, automated monitoring, understanding of the system, pattern recognition, object detection, etc. The basic architecture for a fuzzy inference method is constructed of three key components: A law basis consisting of the chosen fuzzy rules, a database detailing the membership features of the fuzzy rules, and a logic process implementing a fuzzy statement inference the rules such that a rational result or conclusion may be drawn.